 - Greenhouse gas regulations for new natural gas-based turbines and existing coal-based units, pursuant to section 111 of the Clean Air Act.
 This rule finalizes (a) the repeal of the Affordable Clean Energy rule; (b) guidelines for GHG emissions from existing fossil fuel-fired steam generating electric generating units; and (c) revisions to existing performance standards for new, reconstructed or heavily modified fossil fuel-fired stationary combustion turbine electric generating units. - Supplemental Effluent Limitations Guidelines and Standards for the Steam Electric Power Generating Point Source Category (ELG Rule).
 The ELG Rule applies to wastewater discharges from coal-based generating units and establishes pollution control requirements.
 The Rule builds upon the 2015 and 2020 ELG Rules.
 It includes a subcategory of requirements for coal plants that will be retired or repowered by the end of 2028 and provides additional compliance pathways for coal plants that retire by the end of 2034. - Updated Mercury and Air Tox Standards, pursuant to section 112 of the Clean Air Act (MATS Rule).
 The MATS Rule sets emissions limits for filterable particulate matter for coal-based generating units.
-The Rule reduces those limits from the standards that were originally set in 2012. - Disposal of Coal Combustion Residuals from Electric Utilities Legacy CCR Surface Impoundments (CCR Rule).
+The Rule reduces those limits from the standards that were originally set in 2012 - Disposal of Coal Combustion Residuals from Electric Utilities Legacy CCR Surface Impoundments (CCR Rule).
 The CCR Rule builds on 2015 regulations, which apply to active power plants that dispose of coal combustion residuals in surface impoundments or landfills, by regulating inactive surface impoundments at inactive power plants and CCR management units at active and inactive power plants.

-We are in the process of analyzing each of these rules to assess the impact, if any, it may have on our existing generating units, including Colstrip and/or our natural gas-fired generating units.
-At this time, there are no indications that the implementation of these rules would impact our agreement to transfer our Colstrip ownership to NorthWestern, which is planned to close on December 31, 2025.
-Along with the other owners (including the operator), we have assessed the CCR Rule and believe there will not be a material change to our asset retirement obligation for Colstrip.
+We continue to analyze each of these rules to assess the impact, if any, it may have on our existing generating units, including Colstrip and/or our natural gas-fired generating units.
+A substantial number of legal challenges have been filed regarding these rules.
+At this time, we do not believe the implementation of these rules will impact our agreement to transfer our Colstrip ownership to NorthWestern, which is planned to close on December 31, 2025.